-ADP TotalSource[®] offers clients relief from legal and regulatory burdens, including the legislation shown here.
-Timely communication, clear action plans and helpful resources allow ADP TotalSource clients to focus on their business objectives.
+ADP Resource® offers clients relief from legal and regulatory burdens, including the legislation shown here.
+Timely communication, clear action plans and helpful resources allow ADP Resource clients to focus on their business objectives.
 The following updates reflect sample developments from December 2011 to March 2012.

-Jurisdiction Regulatory Development(s) ADP TotalSource Action(s) ALABAMA Effective April 1, 2012, all employers with employees in Alabama are required to register and participate in the U.S. Department of Homeland Security's Employment Eligibility Verification Program (E-Verify).
-Alerted clients to the update; administers E-Verify as designated agent; provides guidance on E-Verify enrollment; provides secure online E-Verify dashboard to monitor ongoing verifications.
-CALIFORNIA The State of California enacted a series of new employment laws that require significant changes in employer human-resource policies and employee handbooks.
-The changes include disability leave for pregnant employees not otherwise eligible for Family and Medical Leave Act benefits; restrictions on an employer's ability to obtain job candidates' credit reports; increased penalties for misclassifying employees as independent contractors; and a new requirement to provide nonexempt employees a written notice with details of their wage payments and related information.
-Alerted clients to new requirements; updated standard employee-handbook policies and provided a model form as necessary to comply with new requirements.
-GEORGIA, SOUTH CAROLINA, TENNESSEE Effective January 1, 2012, all employers with employees in these three states are required to register and participate in the U.S. Department of Homeland Security's Employment Eligibility Verification Program (E-Verify).
-Alerted clients to the new requirement; provided online access to the new notice and applicable instructions.
-NEW JERSEY In late 2011 the New Jersey Department of Labor and Workforce Development issued a new mandatory notice pertaining to records maintenance and reporting that employers must post and distribute to all employees and new hires.
-Alerted clients to the new requirement; provided online access to the new notice and applicable instructions.
-FEDERAL Following a recent ruling in federal district court, effective April 30, 2012, all employers covered by the National Labor Relations Board (NLRB) are required Alerted clients to the change; provides online access to the updated poster; provides HR guidance and best practices to help clients to post a notice that informs employees of their right to organize, provides contact information for the enforcement procedures.

-NLRB, and provides information regarding basic
+Jurisdiction

+Regulatory Development(s)

+ADP Resource Action(s)

+CALIFORNIA

+The State of California enacted a series of new employment laws that require significant changes in employer human resource policies and employee handbooks.
+The new rules provide for (among other items) disability leave for pregnant employees not otherwise eligible for Family and Medical Leave Act benefits; restrictions on an employer's ability to obtain job candidates' credit reports; and increased penalties for misclassifying employees as independent contractors.

+Alerted clients to the new requirements; updated standard employee handbook policy and provided a model form as necessary to comply with new requirements.

+Effective January 1, 2012, the California Wage Theft Prevention Act of 2011 requires employers to provide many new employees with written notices that details their rates of pay, employer name and address, workers' compensation carrier, and other information specified in the Act.

+Alerted clients to the update; provided online access to the new notice and applicable instructions.

+NEW JERSEY

+In late 2011 the New Jersey Department of Labor and Workforce Development issued a new mandatory notice pertaining to records maintenance and reporting that employers must post and distribute to all employees and new hires.

+Alerted clients to the update; provided online access to the new notice and applicable instructions.

+FEDERAL

+Following a recent ruling in federal district court, effective April 30, 2012, all employers covered by the National Labor Relations Board (NLRB) are required to post a notice that informs employees of their right to organize, provides contact information for the NLRB, and provides information regarding basic enforcement procedures.

-stay in compliance with the law.
+Alerted clients to the change; provided online access to the updated poster; provided HR guidance and best practices to help clients stay in compliance with the law.

-What ADP TotalSource[®] Clients Are Saying
+What ADP Resource® Clients Are Saying